 Union Island to St Vincent Ferry Timetables

-- Bequia Express leaves Clifton, Union Island on Thursdays at 0630 – arriving into Kingstown, St Vincent around 1130.
+- Bequia Express leaves Clifton, Union Island on Thursdays at 0630 – arriving in Kingstown, St Vincent around 1130.

-- MV Gem Star II leaves Clifton, Union Island on Wednesday at 0700 – arriving into Kingstown approximately 5 hours later.
+- MV Gem Star II leaves Clifton, Union Island on Wednesday at 0730 – arriving in Kingstown approximately 5 hours later.

-- Bequia Express leaves Clifton, Union Island on Fridays at 1430 – arriving into Kingstown around 1830.
+- Bequia Express leaves Clifton, Union Island on Fridays at 1430 – arriving in Kingstown around 1830.

-- MY Gem Star II leaves Clifton, Union Island on Saturday at 0700 – arriving into Kingstown approximately 5 hours later.
+- MY Gem Star II leaves Clifton, Union Island on Saturday at 0730 – arriving in Kingstown approximately 5 hours later.

 St Vincent to Union Island Ferry Timetables

-- MV Gem Star II leaves Kingstown, St Vincent on Tuesdays at 1130 – arriving into Clifton Union Island around 5 hours later.
+- MV Gem Star II leaves Kingstown, St Vincent on Tuesdays at 1130 – arriving in Clifton Union Island around 5 hours later.

-- Bequia Express leaves Kingstown, St Vincent on Wednesdays at 1030 arriving into Clifton, Union Island around 5 hours later.
+- Bequia Express leaves Kingstown, St Vincent on Wednesdays at 1100 arriving in Clifton, Union Island around 5 hours later.

-- Bequia Express leaves Kingstown, St Vincent on Fridays at 1030 – arriving into Clifton, Union Island around 5 hours later.
+- Bequia Express leaves Kingstown, St Vincent on Fridays at 1100 – arriving in Clifton, Union Island around 5 hours later.

-- MV Gem Star II leaves Kingstown, St Vincent on Fridays at 1130 – arriving into Clifton Union Island around 5 hours later.
+- MV Gem Star II leaves Kingstown, St Vincent on Fridays at 1130 – arriving in Clifton Union Island around 5 hours later.

 How far is it from Union Island to St Vincent on the Ferry?

-It is about 80 kilometres (50 miles) from Union Island to St Vincent.
+It is about 80 kilometers (50 miles) from Union Island to St Vincent.

 How long does the Union Island to St Vincent ferry take?

-This is the timetable of the Union Island to Mayreaux to Canouan Island to St Vincent based on our trip in January 2020.
-We had only one slight hold up on this ferry, a yacht had anchored in the direct path of the ferry in Clifton Harbour and it took us around 45 minutes to get out of the harbour.
+This is the actual timetable of the Union Island to Mayreaux to Canouan Island to St Vincent based on our trip in January 2020.
+We had only one slight hold-up on this ferry, a yacht had anchored in the direct path of the ferry in Clifton Harbour and it took us around 45 minutes to get out of the harbor.

 - 0630 Scheduled Departure from Union Island